FACTBOX-Back to pubs, gyms and movies: plotting the return to normal | Health

 From July 15, international travellers no longer need to present a negative PCR test and in-person classes will resume for pre-school children to university students.
 FRANCE

-France will end a national night-time curfew on June 20, 10 days earlier than initially scheduled, while face masks will soon no longer be required outdoors.
-Nightclubs are expected to reopen in July.
+France ended a national night-time curfew on June 20, 10 days earlier than initially scheduled, while face masks will soon no longer be required outdoors.
+Nightclubs can re-open from July 9.

-On June 9, the country fully reopened its cafes, bars, and restaurants.
+On June 9, France fully reopened its cafes, bars, and restaurants.
 Sports halls, spas, swimming pools, and casinos also resumed operation.
 Shops, museums, cinemas and theatres reopened on May 19.
-Foreign tourists with a "health pass" are able to visit from June 9.

 GERMANY Germany eased restrictions on those fully vaccinated or recovered from the virus from May 9, lifting curfews and quarantine rules as well as the obligation to provide a negative test result to visit a hairdresser, a zoo or to go shopping.